kristeey/workload-identity-labeler/README.md

 - For production, prefer Workload Identity over client secrets for improved security and manageability.

 For more details, see the [Azure Workload Identity documentation](https://azure.github.io/azure-workload-identity/docs/).

+## Permissions
+### Required Kubernetes Roles

+The controller's ServiceAccount must have a ClusterRole with permissions to:
+- List, get, watch, and update ServiceAccounts
+- List, get, watch, update, and patch Deployments (in the "apps" API group)

+If installing using Helm chart, this will be given by default.

+---

+### Required Azure Roles

+The Azure identity (Service Principal or Managed Identity) used by the controller must have permissions to:
+- List user-assigned managed identities in the subscription.

+Recommended Azure role:
+- **Reader** on the subscription or resource group containing the managed identities.

+---

 ## Docker
 ```bash